Career Quiz and Most Suitable Personality.

 Ready?
 Let’s start

-You’re interested in mechanical like machines and tools, including their designs, uses, repair, and maintenance.|
+|You are interested in machines and tools, including their designs, uses, repair, and maintenance.|

 |You are interested in arithmetic, algebra, geometry, calculus, statistics, and their applications.|

 |You like work that includes practical, hands-on problems and solutions.|

 |You like working with plants, animals, and real-world materials like wood, tools, and machinery.|

-|You like working outside, and hate paperwork or working closely with others.

-You like working with ideas, and require an extensive amount of thinking.|
+|You like working with ideas, and require an extensive amount of thinking.|

 |You like searching for facts and figuring out problems mentally.|

 |You like following set procedures and routines.|

 |You like working with data and details more than with ideas.|

 Now count how many points you have.